Dave Zastudil

-David Michael Zastudil (born October 26, 1978) is a former American football punter.
-He played college football at Ohio, and was drafted in the fourth round of the 2002 NFL Draft by the Baltimore Ravens.
+David Michael Zastudil (born October 26, 1978) is an American former professional football player who was a punter in the National Football League (NFL).
+He played college football for the Ohio Bobcats, and was selected in the fourth round of the 2002 NFL draft by the Baltimore Ravens.

-Early years
+Early life

 Zastudil attended Bay High School in Bay Village, Ohio, where he played quarterback, punter, and placekicker and helped to lead his team to an 8–2 record during his senior year.
 As a senior, Dave passed for 806 yards and accumulated 2,282 yards throughout his career.
 He averaged 40.7 yards per kick as a senior punter with a long punt of 67 yards; he also made 19 consecutive point-after attempts, made six field goals with a long field goal of 42 yards and averaged 57 yards per kickoff.
 He was selected twice as an all-state and all-conference punter, and made the all-district team as a kicker and the all-conference team as a quarterback.